findcongwang/iot_data_collector_example/README.md

 #### Development Todos
 - [x] Setup Postgres with SQLAlchemy, DeviceData Model
 - [x] Make simulator to produce to data endpoint w/ device per thread
-- [ ] Make devicedata endpoint to receive data and update memcached/database
+- [x] Make devicedata endpoint to receive data and update memcached/database
-- [ ] Make dashboard route to fetch from memcached or fallback to database
+- [x] Make dashboard route to fetch from memcached or fallback to database
 - [ ] Setup server Procfile to bring up backend API and Kafka listener

-- [ ] Make dashboard client to polling for top 10 devices
+#### Developer's Note =D

+Did the project incorrectly on first pass which cached and returned top X __device readings__ as opposed to distinct on devices.
+Didn't click for me until the Nth I tested the application with 5 simulated devices are saw top 10 device readings being returned from dashboard.
+Fun stuff.